shwnchpl/shwnchpl.github.io/_posts/2017-01-01-fancy-hanoi.md

 ### <a name="fancy_hanoi"></a>So what's this Fancy Hanoi business all about?

-One nice thing about the traditional Tower of Hanoi puzzle is that you can move a disk over a peg if need be— that is, it is legal to move from $P_1$ to $P_3$ and visa versa.
-One varient of the puzzle we could define— a varient I've heard called "Fancy Hanoi"— would have all the same rules as traditional Hanoi, except instead of being able to jump over a peg in a move, it would only be legal to move a disk to an adjacent peg.
+One nice thing about the traditional Tower of Hanoi puzzle is that you can move a disk over a peg if need be—that is, it is legal to move from $P_1$ to $P_3$ and visa versa.
+One varient of the puzzle we could define—a varient I've heard called "Fancy Hanoi"—would have all the same rules as traditional Hanoi, except instead of being able to jump over a peg in a move, it would only be legal to move a disk to an adjacent peg.
 For instance, a disk on $P_1$ could only legally be moved to $P_2$.

 Although we can still solve the puzzle recursively much in the same way as before, there are a few extra steps that must be taken.
 The least-move solution to the puzzle can be conceptualized recursively as follows.
 In order to move a stack of $n$ disks with bottom disk $d_n$ from any given source peg $S$ to any given destination peg $D$ one must